 HCI technology has not remained idle as vendors and users alike seek new -- often niche -- use cases that push beyond traditional VDI, edge and private or hybrid cloud foundation use cases.
 HCI is making strides in data center automation and analytics where software layers can easily access tightly integrated hardware to monitor capacity, assist with upgrades, handle provisioning and warn of potential system problems.

 Hardware choices are also advancing, with some software-based HCI able to accommodate a diverse array of servers and storage, while hardware-centric offerings move to support more demanding use cases -- such as adding NVMe support for SAP HANA.
-Similarly, HCI seems to be gaining traction as a backup or DR platform for enterprise uses -- sometimes in conjunction with cloud services.
+Similarly, HCI seems to be gaining traction as a data protection, backup or DR platform for enterprise uses, sometimes in conjunction with cloud services.
 Finally, the role of cloud providers in HCI is starting to gain traction, with offerings such as AWS Outposts providing both hardware and software for enterprise uses.

 Ultimately, HCI is likely to see continued adoption and growth in important technology areas over the next several years including private/hybrid cloud computing projects, analytics and ML/AI tasks, expanding edge computing environments and greenfield sites where deployment speed and management simplicity are primary design considerations.

 Editor's note: The HCI vendors and products list was assembled from various industry research sources and presented in unranked, alphabetical order.